LizzyonGit/rates_r_us/README.md

 I used print statements to see what values my variables actually got, since they are different form the actual reviews that users left, and the form when you fill it in.

 In this construction, the rating number is always the last character of the string, so I took help from this source https://javascript.plainenglish.io/javascript-get-last-character-of-string-4a7ac4d52bea, and fetched the number from the string that way.
-Then, I set the selectedIndex of the rating field at this number plus 1, so I would get the correct value on the field, since index[1] corresponds with a rating of 0, and so forth.
+Then, I found selectedIndex on stackoverflow and set the selectedIndex of the rating field at the rating number plus 1, so I would get the correct value on the field, since index[1] corresponds with a rating of 0, and so forth.

+However, the rating was not changed but there was a new rating coming.
+I have to fix this..
+Fixed now don't know what happened, maybe I was inpacient and pressed several times.
+Sometimes edit does not work, submit does not change to update on reviews with only a rating.
+This is becaus of JS I assume, since I am collecting content that is not there.
+I also get an error like this in the console, that it "cannot read properties of null".

+Also, when you want to edit a review with title and text, and remove title and text so there is only a rating left, and you submit it, it needs to be approved.
+This should not happen.